rreece/markdown-memo/04-bibliographies.md

     Plato.
 (2000). *The Republic*.
 (G. Ferrari, Ed. & T. Griffith, Trans.).
 Cambridge: Cambridge University Press. [(Originally written ca. 380 BCE.)]
     Quine, W.V.O.
 (1969).
 Natural kinds.
 In *Ontological Relativity and Other Essays*.
 New York: Columbia University Press. van Fraassen, B. (1980). *The Scientific Image*.
 Oxford: Oxford University Press.

+If you do not want to use simplified txt files to generate bibtex, and you want to write your own bibtex, then simply remove any `bibs/*.txt` files and write a file called `bibs/mybib.bib`.

 If you do not need a bibliography, set